 - Sunday: off

 The next week your schedule could look like this:

 On week three you would go back to the week one schedule.
 Then keep rotating through the two schedules alternating each week.

 This is a good schedule to work with whether you’re aiming for mass and definition, or just want to get fit and tone up.

 Keep in mind that the muscle groups worked could be either from cardio or weight training.

-For example running or walking would work your legs, while swimming would also benefit your shoulders.
-Do a variety of both weight training and cardio to work each major muscle group evenly.
+For example, running or walking would work your legs, while swimming would also benefit your shoulders.
+Do a variety of both resistance training and cardio to work each major muscle group evenly.

 My best advice is to start slow, and finish strong!